 Popular Programs

-Seneca also partners with Niagara University to offer graduate degree programs, including a master’s degree in information security and digital forensics, combining expertise from both institutions.
+In addition to its own degree offerings, Seneca partners with institutions such as Niagara University to offer graduate-level pathways, including a master’s degree in information security and digital forensics.
+These programs combine academic study with applied technical expertise.

 Locations